How to spend the weekend in Kennebunkport, Maine

 What weekend getaway is complete without ice cream?

 1. Rococo Ice Cream: We were lucky enough to stay right across the street from this gem all week.
 They have the most unique ice cream flavors I have seen.
 Their very friendly staff lets you try the fun flavors before deciding on what to get.

 2. Old Salt’s Pantry: It’s a tiny place right in Dock Square.
 There’s a little bench outside where you can enjoy your ice cream while watching what’s going on in Dock Square.
 They also have awesome breakfast sandwiches if you’re there in the AM!

-This is a guest post from fellow Twist Traveler, the Magnolia Mamas!
-The Magnolia Mamas is a collaborative blog between Carrie Beth and Jen; two mom best friends with six children between them.
+This is a guest post from fellow Twist Traveler, Zoey Goto.
+Zoey is a London based journalist (GQ, GQ Style, Elle, Escapism magazine) and author of the book Elvis Style: From Zoot Suits to Jumpsuits.
+She lives in central London with her husband and their two young daughters.
 We invite guest authors to post travel-inspired stories on the Twist Blog monthly.
 If you are interested in sharing your travels at home and abroad with us, please email us at email@example.com